sgopal08/comp423-course-notes/docs/tutorials/go-setup.md

 ```
 ./hello_comp423
 ```
-3. Unlike go run, the compiled binary does not need the Go environment to execute.
+Unlike go run, the compiled binary does not need the Go environment to execute.

-### Explanation of Commands
+### Difference Between `go run` and `go build`
 * `go run`: Compiles and runs the program temporarily without generating an executable file.

 * `go build`: Compiles the source code and produces a standalone binary, similar to using gcc for C programs.